What Are Sitting Tenants And What Are Their Rights?

 If you are looking to buy a property with tenants in situ, you can expect to pay considerably less for the house or flat in question.
 This can present a great opportunity for those who are willing and able to wait out the tenancy, as the property will jump back to market value once the current sitting tenant is no longer in situ.

 The main issue buyers come up against when purchasing a property with tenants in situ is financing.
-Many lenders will be unwilling to lend on a property with sitting tenants, so a cash purchase may be your only option.
+Many lenders will be unwilling to lend on a property with sitting tenants, so cash house buyers are likely your best option.
 That said, as this scenario is happening more frequently and lenders are competing against each other in the current buy-to-let market, things are changing.
-Nonetheless cash buying companies like Sell House Quick Now remain one of the best ways to sell a property with a sitting tenancy because as cash buyers they don’t need a mortgage.
+Nonetheless cash home buyers like Sell House Quick Now remain one of the best ways to sell a property with a sitting tenancy because as cash buyers they don’t need a mortgage.

 Selling A Property With Tenants In Situ